georgemsavva/DataScienceGroup/README.md

 procedure I will often simulate some data with known properties and then test how well I can recover them.

+Here I will look at the effect of trying lots of different analyses on the same dataset.

 Suppose we will be testing whether $y$ depends on $x$ in a small observational dataset of men and women.
 We’ll also measure a covariate
 $z$.